chinhung/demoshop/README.md

 A simple online shop application which includes 3 major functionality: product, order and inventory.
 The stock quantity of a particular product will be decreased when an order contains that product is approved.
 Otherwise, the order will not be able to be approved while the product is out of stock.

 ## Highlights
+- clean codebase which is SOLID, easy to read, easy to test, and easy to maintain
 - code coverage is 80% above
 - protect the domain logic by acceptance test, refactor the codebase confidently
 - implement `Aspect-Oriented Programming(AOP)` with Decorator Pattern